AnthonyNicklin/meat-free/README.md

     * Click on each option in the dropdown menu for ‘Training Type’ and also ‘Meal Times’.
 Summarized view displayed recipes based on the option selected.
     * Click on each training type card on the landing page.
-    * Repeat step 3b for each training type.
+    * Repeat for each training type.
 4. I want the ability to display the summarised view in different orders based on ratings, upvotes, difficulty etc.
     * Click on ‘Recipes’ in the navigation bar.
     * Using the ‘Sort By’ drop down menu select each option.
 The summarised view changes the order of the recipes based